rodriggj/aws-devops-pro/config_mgmt/ecs/readme.md

     - [ ] Click `Add Container`
     - [ ] A UI "drawer" will slide out.
         - `Container Name`: input `httpd`
+        - `Image`:
-        - `Image`: Here recognize that the image is coming from Docker Hub.
+            + Here recognize that the image is coming from Docker Hub.
 If you nav to Docker Hub [here](https://hub.docker.com/) and search for `httpd` you will find a Docker image [httpd](https://hub.docker.com/_/httpd).
 This is the image we want to specify in the ECS console.
-The images are maintained via tagging, the most recent tag will be called `latest` by default.
+            + The images are maintained via tagging, the most recent tag will be called `latest` by default.
 It is often the case that the latest images are not as stable as earlier revs, so for the sake of this example we will use tab `2.4` [here](https://hub.docker.com/layers/httpd/library/httpd/2.4/images/sha256-0936359fc51250267f4d9b8aef7dc238cae1078e478207ab7d6802416494a37e?context=explore)
-        -
+            + Return from Docker Hub to the ECS console / drawer and in the Image field enter `httpd:2.4`
+        - `Private Repository Authentication`: leave unchecked
+        - `Memory Limit (MiB)`: Enter 300
+        - `Port Mappings`: Host Port = `8080` & Container Port = `80` (see documentation on httpd image)
+    - [ ] Scroll past all additional config settings, leaving as default and click `Add`

+> NOTE: Within the UI drawer the are several additional configurations that can be modifified 1.
+Health Check 2.
+Environment 3.
+Container Timeouts 4.
+Network Settings 5.
+Storage and Loggin 6.
+Security 7.
+Resource Limits 8.
+Docker Labels.
+No need to worry about any of these additional configurations for this lab.

+8. Upon configuration of the drawer items, you can see that the Container Definition was captured.

+9. There are remaining configuration items within the Task Definition 1.
+Constraints, 2.
+Service Integration 3.
+Proxy Configuration 4.
+Log Router Integration 5.
+Volumes & 6.
+Tags.
+We will leave these as default for now as these are optional or beyond the scope of this lab.
+Click `Create`.

+10. When redirected, you will be presented with a status bar indiciating `Created Task Definition successfully`.
+You can see that the name for the Task Definition is `my-httpd:1` indicating the name and version number.